 The Real Thing

 In 1969, an international soft drinks manufacturer used a new slogan, "The real thing".
-This catch-phrase featured in a TV advert which has been declared the best of all time.
 Its appeal was simple: the authenticity of satisfied thirst.
-Of course, that can only be a pale illustration of the satisfaction that Jesus Christ brings to every one who believes in him.
-Although Christ's blood cleanses us from all sin (1 John 1:7), if we honour our new relationship with Him, we will want to be active in rooting out the impurity from which we have been rescued.
+Of course, that can only be a pale illustration of the satisfaction that Jesus Christ brings to everyone who believes in Him.
+While Christ's blood cleanses us from all sin (1 John 1:7), that is only the beginning of our new relationship with Him.
+If we are to honour what He has done for us, we will want to be active in rooting out the impurity from which we have been rescued.
 True belief should lead to real lifestyle change.

-That old impure life is seen in disobedience, hatred, hypocrisy and self-centredness.
-Peter says that our life should change when we become children of God; and this should be evident in our relationships within the family of God.
-He does not advocate nice, syrupy words to get others to think well of you, but obedience to God's Word.
-He is not interested in manipulating people or 'spinning' a good story, but in genuine love.
-He throws out the idea of superficial 'fellowship' and replaces it with the need for deep, heart-felt, sacrificial love.
+The old impure life is seen in bad relationships: disobedience, hatred, hypocrisy and self-centredness (Colossians 3:7-9).
+Peter says that true love for our spiritual brothers and sisters is evidence that we have become children of God.
+He does not advocate insincere words to emotionally bribe others to think well of us, but obedience to God's Word which makes us peace-loving and peace-making (James 3:17).
+He is not interested in us manipulating people but expressing genuine love (Romans 12:9).
+He throws out the idea of ‘superficial fellowship' and replaces it with the need for deep, heart-felt, love – held in the Father’s heart, modelled by Christ and worked in us by the Spirit so that we can learn to live in love according to God’s Word (1 John 2:5).

-We first knew about God's work of saving us when we heard the authentic gospel.
-That Word remains true always and there is nothing deceitful about it.
-It does not change with time or decay in power.
-Its message is the only way to find the real Saviour.
+We first knew about God's saving work when we heard the authentic gospel (Ephesians 1:13).
+That Word always remains true and there is nothing deceitful about it.
+It does not change with time or decay in power (1 Peter 1:25).
+Its message is the only way to find the real Saviour (Acts 4:12).
 But, having found Him, how can we be two-faced with other believers, or use them for our own purposes, or relate in falsehood and hypocrisy?
-Honesty, purity, integrity and genuine love are etched into the cross of Christ ... they should also be seen in every interaction between Christians too.
-So, plan how to put this into action in your workplace, as well as your church.
+Honesty, purity, integrity and genuine love are etched into the cross of Christ, and they should also be seen in every interaction between Christians too.
+Whenever God’s people show love to each other they demonstrate the kingdom of heaven (John 13:34-35).
+Whenever you meet another believer, let your relationship prove your family unity - whether in the church or the workplace … so that Christ may be glorified.

 © Dr Paul Adams